allensarmiento/HPC-P1/README.md

 president or vice.
 The last two values received back to process 0  will be the greatest odd and even values from all of the processes.

+### Design Implementation
+Process of rank 0 generates a random number from 10-99.
+Two numbers are added before it
+to represent the rank.
+Example: Process of rank 5 generates a random number of 25.
+         Value assigned to rank 5 is 1525.
+As the even and odd values get passed on to each process, the value being compared are the
+last two digits.
+So, we consider 1151 > 1531 because 51 > 31.
+Example: Process of rank 3 receives 1181 and 1214.
+         Process of rank 3 generates a random number of 1321.
+         Process of rank 3 sends 1181 and 1214 to next process.

 ### Pseudocode:
     /* This program sends the maximum odd/even value in a ring-like fashion.
      * Each rank receives two values and depending on whether or not the RNG